DinoChiesa/devjam3-20170405/Labs/Core/06-Securing-APIs-with-OAuth-3-legged/README.md

    The url should end with oauth2-ac; we use ac here to imply authorization code.

+4. Click the Trace tab.
+Start a Trace session on the OAuth proxy.
+Later, you can view this session to see the message exchanges.

-2. Open a new, empty browser tab.
+5. Open a new, empty browser tab.

-3. To obtain an access token via 3-legged OAuth, you need to construct the URL, with these settings:
+6. To obtain an access token via 3-legged OAuth, you need to construct the URL, with these settings:

    * url endpoint: https://YOURORG-test.apigee.net/devjam3/oauth2-ac/authorize?
    * append these query params (separated by &):